 It happened after a week of our travels.
 Me, and my friend, Paulina, were backpacking in the country, using only public transportation or hitch-hiking, sleeping and eating at local places or camping and trying to be as close to the people and nature as we could.

-We spent lovely day on the beach and in the afternoon we went to town for dinner.
-Hostel was located a bit outside of the town center – around 10-15 min walk.
+We spent a lovely day on the beach and in the afternoon we went to town for dinner.
+The hostel was located a bit outside of the town centre – around 10-15 min walk.
 We left our luggage in the main hostel building with most of our money and passports (luckily!), as we were usually trying to hide money and documents in several different places to make them harder to find and steal.

 However, since we wanted to take some pictures on the way, we took our cameras – my mirror-less Fuji and GoPro Hero, together with our phones.
 We usually had them with us to capture what was around us – all that uniqueness of Madagascar island.